Build-The-Web/bootils/README.md

 ### “nanny” Process Launcher and Watchdog

-``nanny`` can launch an application or service based on a INI-style configuration file.
+``nanny`` can launch an application or service based on an INI-style configuration file.
 The following is a hopefully pretty much self-explanatory and totally made up example.